HoGentTIN/linux-training-hogent/modules/file_system_tree/030_file_system_tree_theory.md

     2338   4704   5416  6568  7199  bus        modules

-Let\'s investigate the file properties inside `/proc`.
+Let's investigate the file properties inside `/proc`.
 Looking at the date and time will display the current date and time showing the files are constantly updated (a view on the kernel).